-3.3.3 Cooperation among the Central Banks and Monetary Authorities
+3.3.3 OIC COMCEC Central Banks Forum

 The 16th Meeting of the Central Banks and Monetary Authorities of the OIC Member States was held on September 23-25, 2018 in Antalya, Turkey.
 In line with the relevant resolution of the 15th Meeting, two technical background papers in the following areas: Financial Inclusion and the OIC Economic Outlook were reported to the Meeting.